Crop Stewardship is how we get perennial grain crops onto the landscape—brought to scale, processed, prepared, and consumed—and keep them that way.

 When you buy Kernza® perennial grain, you can be certain that you’re eating product grown on a perennial field that is building soil health, helping retain clean water, sequestering carbon, and enhancing wildlife habitat.

 Starting with hobbyist bakers on staff at The Land Institute, Kernza® has been tested in kitchens across the country for over a decade.
 Innovative chefs, bakers, brewers, distillers, researchers, and growers are now using Kernza® in place of or combined with wheat or other grains.

 Our friends Karen Leibowitz and Anthony Myint were some of the first prolific users of Kernza® perennial grain at The Perennial, their former restaurant in San Francisco.
 Their pioneering efforts resulted in some of the most innovative Kernza® recipes we have ever tasted.
-Today, their tireless work in showing all of us that delicious food and the people and stories behind it can be a solution to climate change continues through their new ventures Zero Foodprint and The Perennial Farming Initiative.
+Today, their tireless work in showing all of us that delicious food and the people and stories behind it can be a solution to climate change continues through their new venture Zero Foodprint.